nathanwatkinsdc/automated-report-template/automated_report_project/README.md

 # Automated Reporting Project Template

 ## Project Overview
 This template provides a standardized, reusable folder structure for automated regulatory reporting and analytics projects.
-Designed for a regulatory agenagency, it supports end-to-end data processing workflows from raw loan-level data to professional PDF and Excel reports.
+Designed for a regulatory agency, it supports end-to-end data processing workflows from raw loan-level data to professional PDF and Excel reports.

 ## 🗂️ Folder Structure